adrielp/cloud-native-exercise/api-svc/README.md

 ### Run Locally (not in a container)
 * Navigate to the root of the [api-svc](./) directory.
-* run the `run_dev_venv.sh` script to create a virtual environment and install the python packages
+* run `source run_dev_venv.sh` script to create a virtual environment and install the development python packages
-* run `source venv/bin/activate` to source the virtual environment
 * run `uvicorn app.main:app --reload` to spin the app up locally in your terminal
 * Navigate to `localhost:8000/docs` to see what available endpoints there are